Entrepreneurship & Innovation Management Program

 Create Your Vision

-Why Earn Your Bachelor of Business Administration in Entrepreneurship & Innovation Management at UM-Flint?
+Why Earn Your Bachelor of Business Administration in Entrepreneurship and Innovation Management at UM-Flint?

 Professional Preparation